-James Richards serves as interim Dean of the College of Fine Arts and Communication at the University of Missouri-St. Louis.
-Prior to this appointment, Dr. Richards held the positions of Associate Dean for Academic Affairs of the College and Chair of the Department of Music.
+James Richards serves as Senior Associate Dean for Academics and Scholarship for the College of Fine Arts and Communication at the University of Missouri-St. Louis.
+Prior to this appointment, Dr. Richards held the positions of Interim Dean, Associate Dean for Academic Affairs of the College, and Chair of the Department of Music.
 He is a member of the 2005 class of the University of Missouri Leadership Development Program of the President's Academic Leadership Institute.
 Dr. Richards holds a doctorate from the Eastman School of Music of the University of Rochester and degrees in orchestral conducting and music theory, as well as a Performer's Certificate in Violin, from the University of Texas at Austin.
 He studied orchestral and opera conducting with Walter Ducloux, Paul Vermel, and Gustav Meier, and participated in the Conductor's Program of the Aspen Music Festival.

-In addition to conducting the University Orchestra, Dr. Richards currently serves as conductor and music director of the Saint Louis Chamber Orchestra and the Gateway Festival Orchestra of St. Louis.
-Prior to these appointments, he served as conductor of the Kirkwood Symphony Orchestra for nineteen seasons and as associate conductor of the Kammergild Chamber Orchestra.
+In addition to conducting the University Orchestra, Dr. Richards currently serves as conductor and music director of the Gateway Festival Orchestra of St. Louis.
+Prior to these appointments, he served as conductor and music director for the Saint Louis Chamber Orchestra, conductor of the Kirkwood Symphony Orchestra for nineteen seasons, and as associate conductor of the Kammergild Chamber Orchestra.
 He has appeared frequently as a guest conductor and clinician for band and orchestra festivals throughout the United States, including numerous guest appearances with the Saint Louis Symphony Orchestra Discovery Series.
 In June, 2009, Dr. Richards conducted the New York premiere of the music theatre work, Booth!, by Harbach, Coker, and Yordy, at NYU's Skirball Center for the Performing Arts.